- Holidays and Celebrations

 Gift Ideas for Teenage Boys (and Men) under $50!

-It's hard enough finding presents for that special man in your life - it's even harder finding gifts for that teenage boy on your list!
+Finding the perfect gift for the man in your life can be challenging.
+Even more challenging can be finding gifts for that teenage boy on your list!

 I come from a family of gamers.
 Board games that is.
 Growing up in a family with eight children, we were never short on players.
 It started in our childhood where one Monopoly game would last an entire week long, and was never packed away until that final moment of victory!
 Even now, my family has "family night" once a week.
 Mom cooks a meal for everyone and afterwards we pull out a board or card game.
 Of course, the newer the guest is that is brought to this family night, the louder the game is that seems to be chosen.
 I suppose it is a ritual...a type of "initiation" into the family.
 The loudest seem to be "Pit", and oddly, "Masterpiece" - which is not supposed to be a loud and rowdy game, but, with this family, it is.